Strategic Communication Graduate Study at SOJC Portland

 “I never imagined I would be doing global communications, and now I’m running a global communications department for a major corporation.
 Had I not gone through this program, I don’t think I’d be doing that today.”

 —Laura Shepard ’14, Global Communication Manager, Intel Corp.

 We live in the experiential age.
 Organizations are using emerging technology like virtual reality, augmented reality, and 360 video to engage audiences more deeply than ever.
 With social innovation and ethics at the heart of our research and product, community, and experience development, the Oregon Reality Lab in Portland is the place for students to create strategic, next-generation communication solutions incorporating immersive media.

 Our Strategic Communication Leadership Network brings together some of the top communication leaders in the world—executives from such companies as Microsoft, Nike, and Edelman Public Relations—to network, discuss the state of the industry, and guide our program’s offerings.
 You’ll get to meet them and learn from their in-the-trenches insights.
 This unique group of executives helps us stay ahead of the curve and prepare our graduates for successful careers.

 Classes are held evenings and weekends at SOJC Portland on the historic White Stag Block, located at the heart of Oregon’s biggest media market.
-Join us for an information session, held the first Monday of each month, to find out if our program is for you.
+Visit us to see our new Oregon Reality immersive experience lab and state-of-the-art gear checkout room.